Tuition fee for non-EU and non-EEA students

 Apply to study

-The next application period for studies starting in the autumn of 2018 is open between 9 and 24 January 2018 (the application period ends at 3 p.m.
-Finnish time on the last day).
+The application period for studies starting in the autumn of 2018 ended 24 January 2018 at 3 p.m.
+Finnish time.
 The application period for the master studies at the Academy of Fine Arts is in autumn 2018.
+The application period for studies starting in the autumn of 2019 is in the beginning of year 2019.

 - How to apply to Academy of Fine Arts